Hymn of thanks (Text: Didache IX,2,3,4; X, 2,5) (op. 57b, 1975)

 First edition: Coppenrath, Altötting 1984

-for the holy vine of David, your servant,
+for the holy vine of David Thy servant,

 for the life and knowledge

-As this bread was scattered over the hills
+As this broken bread was scattered upon the hills,

 Foreword (Schott Music)